Lawful basis for processing personal data

 Links to other websites

 Our website contains links on its ‘Links’ page to enable you to visit other websites of interest easily.
 However, once you have used these links to leave our site, you should note that we do not have any control over that other website.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

 What rights do I have regarding my personal data?

 You may choose to restrict the collection or use of your personal data in the following ways:

 - If you have previously agreed to us using your personal information for direct marketing purposes, you may change your mind at any time by writing to or emailing us at [email protected] or choosing to unsubscribe electronically if you receive promotional emails from us about courses and workshops by using the unsubscribe section at the bottom of the emails

-- We will not sell, distribute or lease your personal information to third parties unless required by law and by our funding bodies – please see the privacy notice below issued by our funders.
+We will not sell, distribute or lease your personal information to third parties unless required by law [see paragraph below about the European Skills Funding Agency (ESFA) below]

 This privacy notice is issued by the Education and Skills Funding Agency (ESFA), on behalf of the Secretary of State for the Department of Education (DfE).
 It is to inform learners how their personal information will be used by the DfE, the ESFA (an executive agency of the DfE) and any successor bodies to these organisations.
 For the purposes of relevant data protection legislation, the DfE is the data controller for personal data processed by the ESFA.
 Your personal information is used by the DfE to exercise its functions and to meet its statutory responsibilities, including under the Apprenticeships, Skills, Children and Learning Act 2009 and to create and maintain a unique learner number (ULN) and a personal learning record (PLR).
 Your information will be securely destroyed after it is no longer required for these purposes.